 5) Use a Facebook Comment Guard (Facebook post autoresponder) to capture emails

-Using a a Facebook Comment Guard is another wonderful way of building an email list using chat.
+Using a Facebook Comment Guard is another wonderful way of building an email list using chat.
 Essentially, this lets you grow your Messenger contacts and grow your email list just by continuing to do what you’re currently doing (sharing great content on social media).

 6) Capture emails from click-to-Messenger ad audiences

 Click-to-Messenger ads can supercharge your email list growth.
-Not only will click-to-Messenger ads radically reduce your lead capture cost, you can also use this paid traffic source as a predictable way to grow your email list.
+Not only will click-to-Messenger ads radically reduce your lead capture cost, but you can also use this paid traffic source as a predictable way to grow your email list.